wouris/fitfusion_backend/README.md

 Here are all the endpoints with descriptions and responses

 > [!NOTE]
-> When the request is unsuccessful, the response body will always be `{"type": "ERROR", "message": "string"}`
+> In the event of an unsuccessful request, the response body will consistently
+> contain `{"type": "ERROR", "message": "string"}`.
-> Response Body examples are when the request is successful
+> Response body examples are provided for successful requests.

 ## Auth